nabinpkl/nft/README.md

-Simple stable coin project based on cardano and age usd protocol.
+Simple nft project based on cardano and plutus.